 Knowing how to clean a toilet properly is essential for a cleansed and happy household.
-As this is one of the most used seats in the house, it naturally leads up to an alarming amount of both visible and invisible bacteria which can lead to contamination and illness if not well disinfected.
+As this is one of the most used seats in the house, even the best toilet seat can be host to alarming amount of both visible and invisible bacteria which can lead to contamination and illness if not well disinfected.

 Sure, cleaning the toilet is that job that no-one wants to do...
 However cleaning everything from the toilet tank to removing stains from the bowl – whether you’re house proud or not – it shouldn't be bottom (sorry) of your list.
 And, it is easily done with the help of both commercial toilet cleaners and natural cleaning agents like vinegar.
 Some households may even prefer to use coke...